SteveMLC/empire_tycoon/EVENT_TUTORIAL_IMPLEMENTATION.md

 1. **What events are**: "This alert indicates events happening in your Empire."
 2. **Impact**: "Events cause you to lose money."
-3. **How to resolve**: "Complete challenges to fix them or let them expire."
+3. **How to resolve**: "Complete challenges to fix them or wait 60 minutes for auto-expiry."
 4. **Bonus tip**: "Drag the alert button to place it where you'd like!"

 ### Visual Design